All Products

 Description

-Configure the migration, synchronization, or subscription objects of a DTS task in the Dblist request parameter.
+Configure objects in the Dblist request parameter.

-Query the migration, synchronization, or subscription objects of a DTS task in the DbObject response parameter.
+Query objects in the DbObject response parameter.

 Definition of migration, synchronization, or subscription objects